 6. The higher the mileage, the more parts need to be replaced

 Not everyone knows this― the higher the car mileage, the more parts need replacement.
 As stated by Forbes, putting up more mileage means that you have to replace parts that appear cracked, loose, or brittle for your vehicle to be roadworthy.
+According to WeBuyTotaledCars you can even sell parts you replaced.

 This clearly equates to more expenses.
 Thus, it’s crucial for you to know the mileage of the secondhand car before buying it.
 If the mileage is too high, then it’s probably wise to skip it.